w33zl/FS25_PowerTools/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Screenshots or log information**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots and/or errors and warnings from your log.txt to help explain your problem.

 **Additional information (please complete the following information):**
- - Game version [e.g. v1.3]
+ - Game version [e.g. v1.3]:
- - Mod Version [e.g. 1.0.0.0]
+ - Mod Version [e.g. 1.0.0.0]:
- - Game Provide [e.g. Steam, Giants]
+ - Type of game client [e.g. Steam, Giants]:
+ - Do you play single or multiplayer [Singleplayer/Multiplayer]:
+ - Are you the host (if multiplayer) [yes/no]:

 **Additional context**
 Add any other context about the problem here.